yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 - (3) *Client App*:
   - Calls *native authorization request urls* it obtains, so long as such responses are obtained, until a *deep link* url to *User-Interacting App* is obtained.
   - Handles requests for end-user input by prompting end-user and providing their input to *Authorization Server*.
-  - Handles *deep link* urls, by invoking the app claiming the url, if present on the device.
+  - Handles *deep links*, by invoking the app claiming the url, if present on the device.
 - (4) Once a *deep link* claimed on the device is obtained, *Client App* natively invokes *User-Interacting App*.
 - (5) *User-Interacting App* authenticates end-user and authorizes the request.
 - (6) *User-Interacting App* returns to *Client App* by natively invoking **native_callback_uri** and provides as a parameter the url-encoded *redirect_uri* with its response parameters.